i3detroit/Automatic-IoT-module-programming/README.md

 For tasmota, should be one of the [supported hardware modules](https://github.com/arendst/Tasmota/blob/development/tasmota/tasmota_template.h#L339) such as SONOFF_BASIC, SONOFF_TOUCH, WEMOS.
 For custom programs, see instructions

+## type
+(Optional, defaults to module) Type of device for categorization purposes.
+With Tasmota, the module is USER_MODULE when supplying _any_ USER_TEMPLATE, and that may refer to many different types of devices.

 ## board
 Type of esp board. esp01_1m for tasmota.
 Usually d1_mini, nodemcuv2, etc. for custom.